 That's a lot of bang for your buck!

 Packed with fiber, greens are quite filling and keep your digestive system trucking along.
-By eating a bowl of greens before your dinner entrée, you'll get a mega dose of nutrients and most likely eat fewer calories overall.
+By eating a bowl of greens before your dinner entrée, you'll get a mega dose of nutrients.

 Go Great With Everything